dagknows/dkapp/QUICKSTART.md

 5. **OpenAI API key** (optional) - For AI features

 6. **Encryption password** - To secure your configuration file
+   - ⚠️ **Use the SAME password as your admin password** (recommended)
+   - This simplifies password management
-   - ⚠️ **Remember this password!** You'll need it for management commands
+   - You'll need it for management commands

 ### Step 4: Wait for Installation